 In the late 1800s, a 20-something amateur writer establishes his habit, managing to get published short works of fiction, tales of mystery, and the occasional theatre review.
 One of his more favorable reviews lands him a meeting with Henry Irving, then the most famous stage actor of his time.
 Irving owns the Lyceum Theatre, and by using his skill—the captivating, hypnotic power of the actor's craft—convinces our writer to take the job of running it.
-The writer will have this job for almost 30 years, during which he will eventually write a horror fiction novel—a detailed work of catharsis—hinting at his decades of servitude, of tolerating the pettiness, vanity and soul-sucking plight under the thumb of a narcissist boss.
+The writer will be employed under this man for almost 30 years, during which he will eventually write a horror fiction novel—a detailed work of catharsis—hinting at his decades of servitude, of tolerating the pettiness, vanity and soul-sucking plight under the thumb of a narcissist boss.

 The novel will have been well received.
 Named “Dracula”, it will have put Bram Stoker, now a 52-year old writer, on the map as an instant sensation.

 Stoker is one among many so-called “late bloomers” who quietly arrived at success much later than others in the field.
 In doing so his example attacked two of the pervasive ideas about the pursuit of a worthy artistic goal—whether “instant success” is ever instant, or that there’s a time limit to pursuing success.

 A few months ago over a coffee with an art school friend, I listened to him talk about how he had to make some serious decisions because things weren't going as planned.
 He had put the brakes on making his work and slowly building a business around it.
 He decided to take a job working as an administrator at a hospital.
 He figured at his age it’s too late already: “If it's not happening, it's not happening.
 If you don’t have it by now, you should probably start getting serious.”
 He had just turned 40.